 Dumfries Camera Obscura

-The camera obscura in Dumfries,
+The camera obscura in Dumfries, situated on top of Dumfries Museum

-Dumfries Camera Obscure, aerial photograph
+Dumfries Camera Obscure, licensable aerial photograph

-Dumfries Camera Obscure, aerial photograph
+Dumfries Camera Obscure, licensable aerial photograph

-Dumfries Camera Obscure, aerial photograph
+Dumfries Camera Obscure, licensable aerial photograph

 Select the thumbnails to view in full size